jax-ml/jax/docs/index.rst

   across many hosts, distributed data loading, fault tolerance, exporting and serialization, the persistent compilation cache, and transfer guards.

+Already know JAX?
+See :doc:`whats-new` for the features these docs cover for the first time.

 Ecosystem
 ---------
 JAX itself is narrowly-scoped and focuses on efficient array operations & program